pmahnke/mahnke-cocktails/recipe_processed/dark_n_stormy.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Built in the glass"
+      "text": "Method: Built in the glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: High Ball, On the Rocks" },
+      "text": "Glassware: High Ball, On the Rocks"
+    },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Lime wedge"
+      "text": "Garnish: Lime wedge"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Pour the ginger beer into the glass, then the rum."
+      "text": "Special Prep: Pour the ginger beer into the glass, then the rum."
     }
     ],
   "recipeYield": "1 cocktail",